dylan-lang/opendylan/documentation/source/library-reference/common-dylan/index.rst

 omitted from the Dylan language described in the DRM, or that Open Dylan's developers have found useful in a broad range of situations.

+In addition to the modules documented below, the ``common-dylan`` library exports the ``common-dylan`` module which re-exports everything in the :doc:`common-extensions
+<common-extensions>` module and :drm:`dylan <Index>` modules.
+This is a convenience
+module that is very widely used.

 .. toctree::
    :maxdepth: 1